smit5490/CustomerChurn/README.md

 *active* - Is the subscription still active?

 ### Code:
-There is a single notebook in the code folder that contains the entire end-to-end analysis and modeling of the data set.
+There is a single notebook in the *code* folder that contains the entire end-to-end analysis and modeling of the data set.
 There are some old notebooks in the *old notebooks* folder that explore other packages/approaches, but are not directly relevant the Udacity project.

-### Project Setup:
-After creating a clean Python/Conda virtual environment all of the project's dependencies are in the requirements.txt file which can be installed using:

-`pip install -r requirements.txt`

-All of the survival modeling was done using the [lifelines](https://lifelines.readthedocs.io/en/latest/) package.